A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

-This is an updated edition of a piece originally posted September 22, 2021 Audio Article option: Narrated by the author
+This is an updated edition of a piece originally published April 22, 2021.

-I’ve always been irritated about the “Doubter” label, in reference to the great Apostle, Saint Thomas.
-In fact, I once challenged the nun teaching my grade school religion class, to the point of getting in trouble, that it just didn’t seem fair.
+I’ve always been irritated by the “Doubter” label, which is commonly attached to the great Apostle Saint Thomas.
+In fact, I once challenged the nun teaching my grade school religion class to the point of getting in trouble because it just didn’t seem fair.

-I still feel that way—more uncomfortable than ever about how St. Thomas is so often promoted as the great example of a weak faith.
+I still feel that way—more uncomfortable than ever about how St. Thomas is frequently promoted as a prime example of weak faith.

-To set a benchmark for how poorly this disciple has historically been caricatured, look no further than the Protestant Reformer, John Calvin (d.
+To establish a benchmark for how poorly this Disciple has historically been caricatured, one need look no further than the great Reformation-era theologian John Calvin (d.
 1564).
 He described Thomas as “downright obstinate,” “proud and insulting toward Christ,” and one who possessed stupidity that was both “astonishing and monstrous.”[1]

-The ridiculous tone of such a description seems difficult to square with the portrait of Thomas seen in John chapter 11, where Thomas is willing to stand with Jesus, in spite of the consensus among his peers.
-In that passage, Jesus wanted to go to Bethany, a few days after hearing his friend Lazarus was ill.
-Remembering how the Jews in the area tried to stone their Master on a recent visit, the disciples were just fine letting Jesus go it alone.
-They were all concerned about their own well-being.
+The ridiculous tone of such a description seems difficult to reconcile with the portrait of Thomas in John chapter 11, where Thomas was willing to stand with Jesus despite the consensus among his peers.
+In that passage, Jesus wanted to go to Bethany a few days after hearing that his friend Lazarus was ill.
+Remembering how the Jews in the area tried to stone their Master during a recent visit, the disciples were perfectly fine with letting Jesus go alone.
+They were all concerned about their individual well-being.

-It was Thomas alone who defied the collective mind of his frightened companions, stating, “If Jesus goes, then WE GO.
+Thomas alone defied the collective mindset of his frightened companions, stating, “If Jesus goes, then WE GO.
 And if he dies, then let us DIE WITH HIM.”

-The tag “Doubting Thomas” comes, of course, from the scene narrated later in John, chapter 20.
+The tag “Doubting Thomas” comes from the scene narrated later in John, chapter 20.
 The Apostles were gathered in a room with its door bolted shut.
 They were in great fear that those who killed Jesus were currently pursuing them.

 St. Thomas was not among them, however.